CodingCatDev/codingcat.dev/tests/data/markdown/posts/adding-angular-components-to-your-static-site.md

 ---
-title: 'Adding Angular Components to your static site'
+title: "Adding Angular Components to your static site"
-date: '2019-09-12'
+date: "2019-09-12"
 ---

 # Adding dynamic features to a static site.